 Perhaps unexpectedly for somewhere as historic (founded in 1774) and quaint, the Covered Market still somehow manages to actually remain useful.
 The carcasses of pheasants, turkey and even whole deer hanging from its rafters are a reminder that this is still very much a living, functional place to go shopping.
 Also the proud home of the majestic Ben's Cookies.

 Vibrant, diverse and now increasingly gentrified, Cowley Road is the artery running through the 'other Oxford' and the site of the city's annual summer Carnival.
 Good for window shopping and coffee shop hopping by day; even better for eating out, pub crawling and live music by night.
 Some of our favourite places here are Moya, Yeti, Rick's and the Cape of Good Hope: take a look at our Food & Drink guide or our Shopping page for more recommendations.

-The above suggestions are, of course, just the tip of the iceberg.
-Oxford has plenty more to offer and it seems a shame to squeeze the local expertise of the Daily Info office into just ten suggestions.
-Below are some further possible itineraries suggested by Daily Info staff past and present (who by my - admittedly rough - calculations have over 200 combined Oxford life years between them) on how best to spend a day in the city...
+Oxford has plenty more to offer and it seems a shame to squeeze our local expertise into just ten suggestions.
+Here are some possible itineraries suggested by Daily Info staff past and present (who by my - admittedly rough - calculations have over 200 combined Oxford life years between them) on how best to spend your time if you have one glorious day in our city...